INTRODUCTION

 RECENT ART

-Having almost completely abandoned art work for history after becoming active in the gay movement, in the winter of 1971, Katz has since about 2004 been attending drawing sessions in variety of gay contexts, including, first, an art workshop held under the auspices of SAGE, then male figure drawing sessions at New York’s gay community center, at the gay men’s erotic drawing workshop produced by the Leslie Lohman Gay Art Foundation, in his own home, and at the Fashion Institute of Technology.(1)
+Having almost completely abandoned artwork for history after becoming active in the gay movement, in the winter of 1971, Katz has since about 2004 been attending drawing sessions in a variety of gay contexts, including, first, an art workshop held under the auspices of SAGE, then male figure drawing sessions at New York’s gay community center, at the gay men’s erotic drawing workshop produced by the Leslie Lohman Gay Art Foundation, in his own home, and at the Fashion Institute of Technology.(1)

 Katz’s recent drawing-paintings continue the exploration of sexuality and sensuality that he undertook for more than forty years as a historian.
 “For thirty years I studied sensuality in history,” says Katz, “now I’m painting sensuality.”
 He adds: “I’m trying to comment on and expand our ideas of what’s sexy, and to express the diverse kinds of eros I see in different kinds of naked male bodies.”

-About his own late emergence as an artist Katz comments: “I’ve come out publicly four times in my life.
+About his own late emergence as an artist, Katz comments: “I’ve come out publicly four times in my life.
 As gay, as a writer-historian, as old, and now as an artist.
 Each one of those debuts expressed a major, serious commitment to exploring an aspect of my and our lives in society and history.”

 INFLUENCES

 Katz’s life-long love of untutored art is clear in some of his recent work.
-As a child, the French primitive painter Henri Rousseau was a favorite, viewed by Katz on many trips with his father to the Museum of Modern Art.
+As a child, the French painter Henri Rousseau was a favorite, viewed by Katz on many trips with his father to the Museum of Modern Art.
 A book in the Katz family collection about American folk art also influenced the young artist.
 The social-realist artist, Ben Shahn, was another influence.
 Echos of 1930s images of muscular, heroic workers also appear in Katz’s recent images of hunky models.
 Katz’s recent work also displays a variety of other influences — naturalism, romanticism, irony/satire, pattern and design, illustration, child art, outsider art, pornography, and the halos and gold paint of Christian iconography.
 Viewing the art of his Music and Art classmate Phyllis Platner also inspired Katz.

 KATZ’S ART IN THE PERSPECTIVE OF QUEER ART HISTORY